-Sancton Hill Limited is a company incorporated in the United Kingdom, in England and Wales, under the Companies Act.
+Goonhilly Limited is a private company, limited by shares and registered in the United Kingdom, in England and Wales, under the Companies Act.
 The address of the registered office is given on page 1.
 The nature of the Company's operations and its principal activities are set out in the Directors' report on page 2.